 I inherited the estate from my father.
-As a youth, he would make us work in the vineyards whether we wanted to or not and you know, it's normal in adolescence to identify to something else than what your parents do, especially when you're at an age when you just want to have fun riding around on your mobylette and falling in love for the first time.
+As a youth, he would make us work in the vineyards whether we wanted to or not.
+And you know, it's normal in adolescence to identify with something else than what your parents do, especially when you're at an age when you just want to have fun riding around on your mobylette and fall in love for the first time.
 So at first wine wasn't exactly the most riveting prospect.
-As I got older though I decided to give it a go and became fully involved at around 18 years old.
+As I got older though, I decided to give it a go and became fully involved in the estate at around 18 years old.

 What's the work like with the vines?